 Information and inspiration for the chronically ill

-I added another tab for the navigation menu.
-Thought I’d call attention to it.
-This one is for folks living with chronic illnesses of all kinds.
+This is for folks living with chronic illnesses of all kinds.
 I was struck physically ill from the brain-injury and systemic insult incurred by long-term and excessive (prescribed) psychiatric drug use and the subsequent withdrawal from the drugs (iatrogenesis).
 Many of my symptoms are like that of all sorts of auto-immune and other long-term chronic illness.
-(CFS, fibromyalgia, etc)
+(CFS, fibromyalgia, etc) ~~ 2025: The affliction I deal with can now also be described as Lyme Disease, Tardive Dyskinesia or multiple systemic infections.
+At this point I think it is all those things.
+The drug injury created the illness and western medicine doesn’t understand any of this.
+So I keep learning.

 These are articles about learning to cope with being seriously ill and also learning to heal from such illness.